 While PHP is an older programming language lacking some of the features of newer programming languages, it has continued to evolve.
 With that evolution comes a level of maturity: PHP is well-documented, well-supported, and easy to use.

 PHP developers have access to rich frameworks, databases, and libraries to support their work, with the flexibility to set up on any Linux, Windows, or Unix OS.
-Most web hosting providers offer PHP, and, when it comes to cost, PHP often comes out ahead in both development time as well as overall cost to run and maintain.
-As an efficient language, PHP is able to deliver on the high performance times demanded by today’s consumers.
+Most web hosting providers offer PHP, and when it comes to cost, PHP often comes out ahead in both development time and the overall cost to run and maintain.
+As an efficient language, PHP can deliver the high-performance times demanded by today’s consumers.

 You should choose PHP for your website, eCommerce marketplace, or application if you want a language that is:

 - Easy to Maintain